Hits Radio Staffordshire & Cheshire: Signal Radio Media Academy

 In 2012, Signal 1 lent its name to the Signal Radio Media Academy, a course run by Stoke on Trent College as a BTEC Level 3 Extended Diploma in Radio Production.
 For two days a week, the course is based at the Burslem Campus of Stoke on Trent College where the students also run their own radio station, Heatwave Radio.
 Teaching takes places both at the college in Burslem as well at Signal's studios in Shelton, with specialist input from the station's staff.

 Outside broadcasting and events

 Occasional outside broadcasts are made in a specially built OB studio on a converted bus.
 The station's roadshow unit has a self-contained stage and PA system on board.
 The Signal Radio Street Team also go out and about the area representing the station.
 Most Street Team members are part of the Signal Radio Media Academy and many have gone on to other roles across the network including presenting, producing and sales.

-In recent years, Signal Radio has also hosted annual events for local children's charities under the Help a Signal Child banner.
+In more recent years, Signal Radio also hosted annual events for local children's charities under the Help a Signal Child banner.